 There are many devices, such as Apple Vision Pro, that employ spatial computing, but far beyond personal uses, the field is poised to affect several industries because of its high-impact technologies.
 For instance, spatial computing can be used to model an immersive end result before time and materials are spent producing it.

-Spatial computing also collects data, which machines can use to then optimize and automate human processes.
+Spatial computing also collects data, which machines can use to optimize and automate human processes.
 For example, imagine a “smart building” with cameras and sensors that track how people move, from a conference room to offices to lobbies to the cafeteria, and so forth.
 The system then analyzes the data and signals the building’s controls to adjust lighting and temperature in unoccupied spaces to save energy.

-Extended reality (XR): An umbrella term that includes VR, AR, and MR.
+Extended reality (XR): An umbrella term that includes VR, AR, and MR

 The technology behind spatial computing that enables it to blend the digital and physical world is fascinating.
 Explore some of the specific technologies behind it: